Fuk Sumn

-"Fuk Sumn" is a song by the American hip-hop superduo ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, featuring American rappers Playboi Carti and Travis Scott, from the duo's debut studio album, Vultures 1 (2024).
-It was produced by West and Ty Dolla Sign, along with AyoAA, BbyKobe, Che Pope, JPEGMafia, Shdøw, the Legendary Traxster, and Timbaland.
-(Note: Some streaming platforms include Digital Nas and Hubi as producers.)
-The song contains samples of the original 1994 version of "Smoking on a Junt" by Koopsta Knicca, "Stud-Spider" by Tony Joe White, and vocal samples from "Funky President (People It's Bad)" by James Brown & "Baptizing Scene" by Reverend W.A.
+"Fuk Sumn" (stylized in all caps) is a song by the American hip-hop superduo ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, featuring American rappers Playboi Carti and Travis Scott, from the duo's debut studio album, Vultures 1 (2024).
+It was produced by the duo along with 88-Keys, AyoAA, BbyKobe, Che Pope, Chrishan, Digital Nas, Hubi, JPEGMafia, the Legendary Traxster, Shdøw, and Timbaland.
+The song contains samples of the original 1994 version of "Smoking on a Junt" by Koopsta Knicca, "Stud-Spider" by Tony Joe White, and vocal samples from "Funky President (People It's Bad)" by James Brown and "Baptizing Scene" by Reverend W.A.
 Donaldson.

-After first creating it with Ty Dolla Sign, BbyKobe showed an early version of "Fuk Sumn" to West, who added it to Vultures 1.
-Timbaland became involved with the song soon after, inviting fellow producers Shdøw and Hubi to contribute, who ended up providing the majority of its production.
-American rapper Quavo originally featured on the song, as played at listening events for the album, though he was later removed in favor of Scott.
+Timbaland became involved with "Fuk Sumn" in December 2023 and invited fellow producers Shdøw and Hubi to contribute, who ended up providing the majority of its production.
+American rapper Quavo originally featured on the song, as played at listening events for the album, but was later removed in favor of Scott.
 A music video was filmed in January 2024, but ultimately remained unreleased.

 Upon the release of Vultures 1, "Fuk Sumn" received favorable reviews from music critics, who often praised its production and guest appearances.
 In March 2024, JPEGMafia played an alternate version of the song at Pitchfork Music Festival CDMX, featuring alternate production and Quavo's verse.
-In November 2024, West and Ty Dolla Sign were sued by several Memphis rap artists over an alleged sample of "Drank a Yak (Part 2)" used in the track, although Ty Dolla Sign later had his name removed from the lawsuit.
+In November 2024, West and Ty Dolla Sign were sued by several Memphis rap artists over an alleged sample of "Drank a Yak (Part 2)" used in the track, although Ty Dolla Sign later had his name removed from the lawsuit; it was later settled in March 2026.